gohugoio/hugo/content/en/contribute/development.md

 ### Automatic builds

 We use a GitHub Actions workflow to build and test.
-This is a matrix build across combinations of operating system (masOS, Windows, and Ubuntu) and Go versions.
+This is a matrix build across combinations of operating system (macOS, Windows, and Ubuntu) and Go versions.
 The workflow is triggered by the submission of a pull request.
 If you are a first-time contributor, the workflow requires approval from a project maintainer.

 ## Where to start?